-A self-build warranty is really important for anyone undertaking a new self-build or conversion project.
+A self-build warranty is a really important consideration for anyone undertaking a new self-build or conversion project.
 You can also use one on an extension, renovation or conversion project.
-The product works with all build routes including turnkey, self managed or DIY.
+The product works with all build routes including turnkey, self-managed or DIY.
 The self-build structural warranty covers building defects that may have crept in during the build.
-Unfortunately those defects don’t manifest themselves until many years after the project is completed.
+Unfortunately, those defects don’t manifest themselves until many years after the project is completed.
 Defects invariably remain your responsibility and often turn out to be extremely expensive to fix.
 Protek’s self-build warranty product has been specifically created to cover those crucial elements of the property and is acceptable to lenders.
 We have full UK coverage and you can apply for a quote online now.

 Why do I need a self-build warranty?

 Most structural warranty claims stem from poor or inexperienced workmanship.
 This is why we check the build during the course of construction utilising either a technical audit or an integrated building control service.

 Our self-build structural warranty policy covers defects in the design, workmanship, materials and components of the project.
 Should these elements fail and cause damage or weather proofing issues, you will have cover under the terms and conditions of the policy.

-All the items covered by a Protek self-build structural warranty policy are actually excluded under ordinary home insurance!
-These defects will invariably remain your responsibility, so it’s really important you have some protection in place.
-This is why the policy automatically provides cover to any successor in title after the first year.
-Its also why lenders insist on them.
-Rectifying damage to your home as a result of structural failure will be incredibly expensive to fix and doesn’t bear thinking about.
-This is why having self-build warranty cover in place is so important.
+All the items covered by a Protek self-build structural warranty policy may actually be excluded under ordinary home insurance.
+These defects can invariably remain your responsibility, so it’s really important you consider having some protection in place.
+This is why the policy automatically provides cover to the successor in title after the first year.
+It’s also why lenders may insist on them.
+Rectifying damage to your home as a result of structural failure could be incredibly expensive to fix and doesn’t bear thinking about.
+This is why having self-build warranty cover in place can prove important.

 Will my bank or building society insist on a self-build warranty being available prior to lending funds.